-Established in 1966, the School of Social Sciences is a thriving centre for teaching and research in the fields of, criminology and criminal justice, social policy, social work, public policy, sociology and health and social care.
+Established in 1966, the School of Social Sciences is a thriving centre for teaching and research in the fields of criminology and criminal justice, social policy, social work, sociology and health and social care.

-All of the degree schemes offer a thorough training in the basic principles of social science, a wide choice of specialised subjects, training in the practice of social research and preparation for a wide variety of career opportunities.
+All of our postgraduate programmes offer a thorough training in the basic principles of social science, a wide choice of specialised subjects, training in the practice of social research and preparation for a wide variety of career opportunities.

 Strengths and expertise

-Research in the School of Social Sciences has four main themes: communities and social networks minority languages and cultures; policy evaluation research; crime and civic society.
-These have provided the platform for more focussed, collaborative activity based around the Schools research centres:
+These have provided the platform for more focussed, collaborative activity based around the School’s research centres:

-- Wales Institute for Social & Economic Research, Data and Methods (WISERD)
+- Wales Institute of Social & Economic Research, Data & Methods (WISERD)

 A portfolio of Masters programmes is offered, reflecting the School's expertise and commitment to high level postgraduate teaching.
-These include a range of MA degrees, focussing in particular on comparative criminology and criminal justice; sociology; language policy and planning; social research and social policy; policy research and evaluation; criminology and law and social work.
+These include a range of MA degrees, focussing in particular on comparative criminology and criminal justice; sociology; language policy and planning; social policy; criminology with law, and social work.

 The Masters by Research, MPhil and PhD are higher degrees awarded on successful completion of advanced training and research leading to a thesis.
-The aim of a research degree is to provide broadly based social science training as well as a specific training in specialised subject areas that are relevant to the research project.
+The aim of a research degree is to provide broadly-based social science training, as well as specific training in specialised subject areas that are relevant to the research project.
 Overall, the training provides the context and the skills for the student to undertake an original investigation, culminating in the preparation of a thesis which represents an independent and original contribution to knowledge.

 Links with industry / work placements

-The School's industry links is a key element of the delivery of the MA Social Work programme, which is run in partnership with the Local Authorities of Gwynedd, Anglesey and Conwy.
-The partner local authorities contribute to teaching and assessment and also provide work placements as part of students' MA studies.
+The School's industry links are a key element of the delivery of the MA Social Work, which is run in partnership with the local authorities of Gwynedd, Anglesey and Conwy.
+The partner local authorities contribute to teaching and assessment and also provide work placements as part of the programme.